 Timing: Given how quickly motions come up on the short calendar, when a motion to strike is received, it should be answered immediately to avoid the inadvertent waiver of the time in which to file an objection.

 #Comment Ends

+Warning: While the Court Rules were overhauled in 2024, primarily to take into account the Pathways Program and the abolishing of short calendar, certain of the Court Rules were not changed.
+However, the addition of Practice Book §25-1(b) provides that an reference to short calendar can be satisfied by scheduling the motion for a case date, the motion docket or other event.

 [3] Issuing a Memorandum of Decision